Advanced Settings and Risk Controls

 Fastest execution speed

-Calculates duration using a 0.10 rate multiplier against 24h volume
+Uses a 0.10 rate multiplier against 24h volume.

 Results in the shortest order duration for a given order size